 We had a fantastic weekend in 2018, despite some less than pleasant weather on the Sunday.
 You can see what went on below.
-We’ll be thinking about next year very soon, get the dates in your diary, Saturday 24 and Sunday 25 August 2019.
+We’re busy working on plans for 2019 and will post information soon.

 Here’s what happened in 2018…